emhaynes/hayneslab/contact/index.md

 {%
   include button.html
+  type="address"
-  type="Find us at the Wisconsin Institute for Medical Research" tooltip="The Department of Cell and Regenerative Biology at UW-Madison" link="https://maps.app.goo.gl/1NmgK6p9ipwvsxgW7"
+  text="Find us at the Wisconsin Institute for Medical Research" tooltip="The Department of Cell and Regenerative Biology at UW-Madison" link="https://maps.app.goo.gl/1NmgK6p9ipwvsxgW7"
 %}